mini-kep/intro/specification/testing_guidelines.md

 - what conditions / arguments are most probable for the code under test?
 - what happens in program outside code under test?

+Tests should :
+- show where are bugs in the code
+- show where original code needs enhancements to cover possible edge situations

 Checklist
 ----------